 is provided.
 After an ID is issued, the Application Coordinator of the lender

-the Independent user is assisting grants the appropriate LASS user role.
+the Independent user is assisting grants the appropriate LEAP user role.
 The Independent

 |CAIVRS for Federal Agencies

-Registration for secure Internet use of the Credit Alert Interactive Voice Response
+Registration for secure Internet use of the Credit Alert Interactive Verification

 System (CAIVRS) by employees of participating CAIVRS Federal agencies and non-FHA

 for secure Internet use of the FHA Subsidiary

 Ledger is available to HUD business partners. |

 |FHA HECM Housing Counselors and Counseling Agency Application Coordinators